mcpalmer1980/port_gui/README.md

 Return a copy of the Rect that has been moved x pixels horizontally, and y pixels vertically.

 **sdl**()
-Returns an sdl_rect object with the same size and position of the Rect
+Returns an sdl_rect object with the same size and position of the Rect.

 **tuple**()
 Return a 4-tuple copy of the Rect in an (x, y, width, height) format.

 **update**(x, y, w, h)
-Update myself with a new position and size.
+Update the Rect with a new position and size.
 Useful for replacing a Rect with a new one while retaining references to the old one.

 **Special Attributes**
 Rects have numerous attributes that allow you to read and change the position of its center, corners, and edges.

 - bottom - y coordinate for the bottom edge of the Rect
 - bottomleft - (x, y) tuple for the bottom left corner of the Rect
+- bottomright - (x, y) tuple for the bottom right corner of the Rect
 - center - (x, y) tuple for the Rect's centeral point
 - centerx - x coordinate of the Rect's central point
 - centery - y coordinate of the Rect's central point